dps923/winter2017/notes/week_04/README.md

 To customize an app in interface builder for difference screen sizes, there is a button to `Vary for traits`, which means to enable different layouts (and different views on the layout) for different Size Classes.

+### Different layouts for iPad and iPhone

+This is the most common use-case.
+The size classes for iPad are always `W:Regular, H:Regular` regardless of orientation, and no iPhone matches this, so anything customized based on a Size Class / Trait of `W:Regular, H:Regular` will be different on iPad vs iPhone.

 >PROBLEM: In Interface Builder how do I customize the view for portrait/landscape orientation on iPad?<br>
 Unlike iPhones, the size classes for iPad are always `W:Regular, H:Regular` regardless of orientation.<br>